-BRICS and the New Era of Global Finance: Insights from Dr. Vidhu Shakar on the Path Beyond SWIFT
+BRICS and the New Era of Global Finance: Insights from Dr. Vidhu Shekhar on the Path Beyond SWIFT

 Dr. Vidhu Shekhar explores BRICS’ efforts to develop a SWIFT alternative, offering emerging economies a route to financial autonomy and stability beyond the dollar.